Urban-Meteorology-Reading/UMEP-Docs/docs/source/FAQ.rst

 * How do I report a bug?
     Report it at the `repository <http://bitbucket.org/fredrik_ucg/umep/issues/>`__

+* How do I report an issue with the manual?
+    Report it at the `manual repository <https://github.com/Urban-Meteorology-Reading/UMEP-Docs/issues>`__

 *  What can UMEP do?
     `Tool Architecture <PluginArchitecture>` provides an overview